kepra3/popgen_rad_shallow_agaricia/README.md

 These analysis datasets do not include clones (removed during B - Clones), have 1 SNP per locus and have outliers removed from pcadapt.

-Need to use `vcf_single_snp.py` from Pim Bongaerts github for creating unlinked datasets when using `admix_4multiple.sh`.
+Need to use `vcf_single_snp.py` from www.github.com/pimbongaerts/radseq for creating unlinked datasets when using `admix_4multiple.sh`.
 Running admixture will mean results will slightly differ from manuscript results as runs are unseeded and random draws come from `vcf_single_snp.py`.

 Haven't not included `all-aga_1diii_nc-wnr_20.vcf` due to being >100Mb (larger than the size limit for github).

-For creating the combination plots (*e.g.*, Admixture and NJ-tree summary plots) need to use `vcf_gdmatrix.py` & `gdmatrix2tree.py` from Pim Bongaerts github.
+For creating the combination plots (*e.g.*, Admixture and NJ-tree summary plots) need to use `vcf_gdmatrix.py` & `gdmatrix2tree.py` from www.github.com/pimbongaerts/radseq.

 **Steps**